50 Interesting & Fun Facts About Indiana State to Know

 In the early 1900s, Alice Mabel Gray lived in a shack along the dunes of Lake Michigan.
 She preferred a solitary lifestyle and would forage and fish.
 Locals would often spot her swimming nude and considered her uncommon at the time.
 Rumors swirled, and she became known as "Diana of the Dunes."

-Indiana is home to the haunted Whispers Estate
+Mitchell, Indiana, is home to the haunted Whispers Estate

 Known as the house "where the walls really do talk," the Whispers Estate has been the subject of many paranormal investigations.
-The house was built in 1894, and several previous occupants have died there.
+The house was built in Mitchell in 1894, and several previous occupants have died there.

 There are creepy catacombs beneath the Indianapolis City Market

 Below the Indianapolis City Market sits the remnants of an abandoned basement system known as the catacombs.
 While these catacombs don't contain any skeletons like others, they are nonetheless creepy.
-Tours are offered for those that wish to get an up-close look at these catacombs and learn about their history.
+Tours are offered for those who wish to get an up-close look at these catacombs and learn about their history.

 Several notorious killers have come from Indiana

 One of the darker facts on Indiana is its history of killers.
-From HH Holmes, who was known as "America's first serial killer," to murderous cult leader Charles Manson, several notorious killers have come from Indiana.
-Jim Jones founded his congregation, The Peoples Temple, in Indianapolis, which later, unfortunately, was the congregation involved in the infamous Jonestown Massacre.
+From H.H.
+Holmes, who was known as "America's first serial killer," to murderous cult leader Charles Manson, several killers have been connected to Indiana.

 Indiana has several ghost towns

-There are an estimated 41 towns across Indiana that can be classified as ghost towns.
+An estimated 41 towns across Indiana are classified as ghost towns.
 Most of them hold the ruins of houses, buildings, and factories.
 Many of these towns are no longer listed on maps and can only be reached via GPS coordinates.

 One of the most famous among these abandoned towns is Elisabeth Town.
 All that remains of this early 1800s town is a single dilapidated cemetery.

 Historical Facts About Indiana